poburka/scorekeeper/README.md

-that will make your data cleaning process both reproducible and easily shared (e.g. if a colleague would like to score a measure in the same way that you did for their project on a different sample, you can send or post your RData or .csv scoresheet and it should easily replicate your scoring algorithm – no need to send or post additional code).
+that will make your data cleaning process both reproducible and easily shared (e.g. if a colleague would like to score a measure in the same way that you did for their project on a different sample, you can send or post your RData or .csv/.xlsx scoresheet and it should easily replicate your scoring algorithm – no need to send or post additional code).
 While scoresheets are structured to be more easily developed and interpreted as compared to raw code, I also recommend a companion text file outlining each step in your data cleaning to maximize ease of interpretation when sharing with others (or your future self!).
 Currently, scoresheets must be formatted in accordance with guidelines outlined in each of the ‘operation’ functions and with steps that